py5coding/py5book/content/live_coding.md

 The ultimate goal of Live Coding is for you to first do your development and experimenting with `py5-live-coding`.
 Once your Sketch works as you would like, you should be able to run the same exact code from the terminal with the `python` interpreter and get the exact same results.
 There are a few places where this is impossible, but these are relatively minor and understandable.

-Here are changes you can make to the above example Sketch that Live Coding can handle:
+Here are example changes you can make to the above example Sketch that Live Coding can handle:

+Live Coding can handle code with errors.
+For example:

 ### Changes Live Coding Cannot Handle